scala-android/sbt-android/README.md

   specify explicit rules unless there's something you absolutely need)
-* Add a better method of specifying local-projects besides only in project.properties, or overriding library-projects in a convoluted manner.
+* Add a better method of specifying local-projects besides only in project.properties, or overriding library-projects in a convoluted manner. use `localProjects in Android += android.Dependencies.LibraryProject(lib_project.base)` settings to add library projects without declaring them in `project.properties` or otherwise
 * Add `local-aars` setting to allow the use of AARs without a repo.
 * Add `android.ArbitraryProject` load any project you want from a git repo, see [this example](https://gist.github.com/pfn/6238004) for details.